amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 #### Defining Hexagonal Architecture
 - hexagonal architecture emphasizes on three guidelines
     1. separation of concerns between the domain & application service layer
-        - domain layer should be as isolated as possible (collection of "how to"s)
+        - domain layer should be as isolated as possible (collection of how tos)
-        - application service layer orchestrates domain layer, dependencies & clients in order to achieve goals (use cases) (collection of "what to"s)
+        - application service layer orchestrates domain layer, dependencies & clients in order to achieve goals (use cases) (collection of what tos)
     2. communications inside application
         - dependencies shall flow only from application service layer to domain layer
         - classes inside domain layer shall only depend on each other